Sydney-Informatics-Hub/dataharvester/README.md

 )
 ```

+For more examples, please see examples in `tests/test_functions.R`

 Access to the Google Earth Engine API is aimed at simplifying the most
 common tasks for beginners.
 For example, below is example code that
 performs all of the following (in 9 lines of code):